- What is Hibachi?

 The hibachi needs to be on something stable, no wonky tables.
 You don’t want hot coals coming down on you or onto something that could catch fire.

-You also want to put the Hibachi BBQ at a height that is going to be comfortable for you to work on it.
+You also want to put the Hibachi BBQ at a height that is going to be comfortable for you to work on.

 - Light up the charcoal.

-Place the grill on top of the coals and allow it to heat up for about 20 minutes – 30 minutes before you start cooking.
+Place the grill on top of the coals and allow it to heat up for about 10 minutes – 15 minutes before you start cooking.
+This is not a hard-and-fast rule.
+There are a lot of factors that come into play, such as how much you heated your coals before you put them in.

 What do I need before I do Hibachi at home?